Capital gains tax (CGT) in Ireland explained

 • When CGT is due: You may have to pay CGT on the profit you make when disposing of an asset, such as a property, shares in companies, and antiques

-• CGT allowance: You can earn up to €1,270 in profit each year without paying any CGT, and there are some exemptions on capital gains tax in Ireland
+• CGT allowance: You can earn up to €1,270 in profit each year without paying any CGT

 The information provided here is for informational and educational purposes only and does not constitute tax advice.
 You should consult with a qualified tax professional or adviser regarding your individual tax situation.
 Tax laws and regulations are complex and subject to change, and the information provided may not be applicable to your specific circumstances.
 We are not liable for any tax decisions or actions you take based on this information.